This is the beautiful, intricately engraved, New South Wales Police, "roundel"

 crown" on their kepis.

 The NSW Police "Silver" "1915" Cap Badge.
 First version.
-A small badge based on the "helmet plate" style designed for use with the newly issued military style forage caps.
+A small badge based on the "helmet plate" style, designed for use with the newly issued, WW1, military style, forage

-Issued for a very short time during 1915/16 and then replaced by the "skeleton" series; probably due its small size and maybe
+caps.
+Issued for a very short time during 1915/16 and then replaced by the "skeleton" series; probably due its small

 .* One of the Rarest.